datacarpentry/python-ecology-lesson/episodes/06-loops-and-functions.md

 Every method used in Python (for example, `print`) is a function, and the libraries we import (say, `pandas`) are a collection of functions.
-We will only use functions that are housed within the same code that uses them, but it's also easy to write functions that can be used by different programs.
+We will only use functions that are housed within the same code that uses them, but we can also write functions that can be used by different programs.

 Functions are declared following this general structure: